FREE Self-Defense Workshops: 9/29 & 10/11

 I will be a fierce advocate for our Home Rule authority and local control.
 I will push for our city to join others in a legal challenge to state laws that overstep their bounds and interfere with our community's ability to govern itself.
 I will fight to ensure that decisions about Lakewood's growth are made by Lakewood residents, not state legislators.

-Protecting Our Open Spaces & Neighborhood Character
+Acquiring & Protecting Our Open Spaces

 The Problem: